This post was first published Oct 17 2019. Top image: OnePeople.sg / Facebook

 (Just to get this out of the way: this is entirely separate from writing such terms off as ‘American liberal SJW language’.
 Debates about cultural context are one thing; immediately deriding something as ‘irrelevant’ because it originated elsewhere is another, and on that point, no one’s ever dismissed megachurches, self-care, or McDonald’s for being American exports.
 Using ‘American’ or ‘the liberal West’ as a catch-all boogeyman to dismiss unfamiliar or unpalatable ideas is sloppy reasoning, so let’s leave it at that and move on.)

 But more than issues of accessibility, these topics are nuanced.
 They’re touchy.
 They invite strong opinions and involve intense debate and contention.

 And if there’s anything that makes Singaporeans recoil, it’s getting involved in anything with the slightest risk of confrontation.

-a) you hold a view which you think might be controversial or ill-received,
+a) you hold a view that you think might be controversial or ill-received,

 b) have a question which you suspect could be a stupid one, or

 c) someone says something you don’t agree with or understand.

 Maybe you don’t feel you know enough to weigh in or aren’t sure you can articulate yourself clearly.
 But more often than not, you’re scared you’ll say something wrong, a heated debate will ensue, the online mob will come after you with pitchforks, and everything will go to hell.

 At the risk of sounding like an apologist for inaction—more on that later—we can, I think, acknowledge that few people feel confident enough to talk about race, online or offline.
 Much as articulating one’s thoughts is a skill like any other (i.e. one which develops with practice), it’s easy to be confident when you believe in what you’re saying 100 percent; it’s less easy when you don’t know if you’re right.